Africa’s Greatest Horseracing Event

-Internationally acknowledged as Africa’s Greatest Horseracing Event, the Vodacom Durban July has been run without interruption every year since Campanajo crossed the line first in the Durban Turf Club Handicap over 1600m on the western vlei at Greyville on Saturday, July 17, 1897.
-Not even two world wars and a soggy track in 1989 that saw the early races on the card abandoned, have prevented the race taking place.
+Internationally acknowledged as Africa’s Greatest Horseracing Event, the Vodacom Durban July has been run without interruption every year since Saturday, July 17, 1897 when Campanajo crossed the line first in the Durban Turf Club Handicap over 1600m on the Western Vlei at Greyville Racecourse.

-About 3 000 people attended that first meeting and never dreamt that in years to come it would grow to a point where a crowd of 50 000 plus was the norm and on one occasion the gates had to be closed for security reasons after full capacity has been reached.
+About 3 000 people attended the first meeting and never dreamt that in years to come it would grow to a point where a crowd of 50 000 plus was the norm.
+On one occasion the gates had to be closed for security reasons after full capacity has been reached.

 And, just as the ladies at that very first meeting were dressed up in their finest outfits, Vodacom Durban July day for the last few decades has become the leading fashion and entertainment event of the year in the country with visitors and media from overseas making special trips to Durban to enjoy the “July experience” or report on the greatest racing event on the African continent.